j4w8n/supakit/README.md

 - `sb-<crypto.randomUUID()>-csrf`

 `sb-<supabase_project_id>-auth-token` is updated after the `INITIAL_SESSION`, `SIGNED_IN`, `SIGNED_OUT`, `TOKEN_REFRESHED`, and `USER_UPDATED` events.
 The provider cookies will only be set after the initial `SIGNED_IN` event, and will need to be refreshed and updated by you.
 The csrf cookie is a session cookie, used to help secure the `/supakit` endpoint for cookie storage; and you may notice more than one.

+Setting httpOnly cookies is done by making route requests to the server, then returning a response with the `set-cookie` header.
+These requests are handled programmatically by Supakit.
+There is no need for you to create routes for this purpose.

+Supakit maintains a session cache inside it's custom `CookieStorage`.
+When retrieving a user session, for a call like `supabase.auth.getSession()` for example, Supakit will return the cached response as long as the session is not `null`; saving a trip to the server.

 > Supakit uses the special, programmed routes `/supakit` and `/supakitCSRF` to handle cookies.
 Therefore, you should not have a top-level route with the same name (not that anyone would, but).